 As it turns out, Wise relates that he was personally informed that a former Monsanto Company official was one of the authors of the policy.
 Since Monsanto controls half the commercial corn seed market in Malawi, his belief is that the company would stand to benefit from the policy as it could significantly expand its market.

 In these examples, you can see how Wise observes that small-scale farmers in developing countries (and the populations they feed) are not necessarily benefitting from agribusiness and philanthropic ‘benefactors’.
 It’s the seed and fertiliser producers and other stakeholders who end up with the lion’s share of agricultural ‘development’.
 Most agribusiness firms promote industrial agriculture in developing communities.
 However, these approaches are heavily reliant on external inputs like commercial fertilisers and seeds—things that don’t regenerate year after year.
 Small-scale farmers can’t afford to keep buying chemicals and low-diversity seeds that ultimately degrade the fertility of the soil, the foundation for future food production.

-Sustainability inspired by the small-scale
+Sustainability inspired by small-scale farming in South Africa

-By incorporating small-scale farming methods such as organic fertilising, crop diversity, natural grazing and a focus on soil health as the foundation of healthy crops, large-scale farming operations are securing their places as ‘farms of the future’ – without falling victim to agribusiness policies and products.
+By incorporating small-scale farming methods such as organic fertilising, crop diversity, natural grazing and a focus on soil health as the foundation of healthy crops, large-scale farming operations are securing their places as farms of the future—without falling victim to agribusiness policies and products.